• Skip to primary navigation

 Jump to Recipe Print Recipe

 Essentially, Texas lasagna is a southwestern style casserole.
 Instead of traditional lasagna noodles, you use corn tortillas.
 Instead of mozzarella and ricotta, you use cheddar and cottage cheese.
 And of course, lots of yummy seasonings like chili powder and paprika give it an extra punch of flavor.
-It sounded like the perfect way to mix up our ground beef routine.
+It sounded like the perfect way to mix up our ground beef routine – and I think you’ll love it too!

 Texas lasagna is a southwestern style casserole recipe – flavors like chili powder and paprika are used to season the meat, corn tortillas take the place of lasagna noodles, and cheddar replaces mozzarella.
 This healthy version is under 500 calories per serving yet still tastes rich and indulgent!

-Let me step back a minute and address the cottage cheese before ya’ll go running away.
-I’m going to be real with you – I do NOT like cottage cheese in it’s plain form.
-One of my only memories of eating it was back and my dietetic internship when we had to try diets in different textures and I was forced to taste-test regular and modified versions of cottage cheese.
+Let me step back a minute and address the cottage cheese before ya’ll go running away. 😉 I’m going to be real with you – I am not a huge cottage cheese fan in it’s plain form.
+One of my only memories of eating it was back and my dietetic internship when we had to try diets in different textures and I was forced to taste-test regular and texture modified versions of cottage cheese.
 Ugh.

-The thing is, though, I know that cottage cheese can be really quite good for you!
-It’s rich in slowly-digesting protein and it also has a particular amino acid called leucine that’s particularly beneficial for recovery after exercise.
-So I’ve always been on the lookout to find a way that I could possibly enjoy it.
+But here’s the thing – cottage cheese is quite good for you!
+Cottage cheese is rich in slowly-digesting protein and it also has a particular amino acid called leucine that’s particularly beneficial for recovery after exercise.

 Texas lasagna is a southwestern style casserole recipe – flavors like chili powder and paprika are used to season the meat, corn tortillas take the place of lasagna noodles, and cheddar replaces mozzarella.
 This healthy version is under 500 calories per serving yet still tastes rich and indulgent!